The Geometry of the Osculating Nilpotent Group Structures of the Heisenberg Calculus: Introduction: Osculating nilpotent groups in analysis and geometry

 \subsection{Nilpotent groups in analysis}

-Osculating structures were first introduced by Gerald Folland and Elias Stein \cite{FS74} as an aid in the analysis of the tangential CR operator $\bar{\partial}_b$ on the boundary of a strongly pseudoconvex complex domain.
-Folland and Stein showed how to equip a coordinate chart of a CR manifold $M$ with the structure of a Heisenberg group.
-Let $H^{1,0}\subset TM\otimes \CC$ denote a CR structure on $M$.
-For each point $m\in M$, Folland and Stein consider a special type of coordinates $M\supset U\to \RR^{2k+1}$ near $m$ that vary smoothly with $m$.
-The coordinate space $\RR^{2k+1}$ is identified with the Heisenberg group.
-The standard left invariant vector fields $X_1,\cdots, X_k, Y_1, \cdots, Y_k, T$ on the Heisenberg group $\RR^{2k+1}$ with their commutation relations
+Osculating group structures were first introduced by Gerald Folland and Elias Stein \cite{FS74} as an aid in the analysis of the tangential CR operator $\bar{\partial}_b$ on the boundary of a strongly pseudoconvex complex domain.
+Let $H^{1,0}\subset TM\otimes \CC$ be a CR structure on $M$.
+At each point $m\in M$, Folland and Stein consider a special type of coordinates $x\in \RR^{2k+1}$ with $x=0$ at $m$.
+The coordinate system needs to be adapted, in a suitable sense, to the CR structure.
+The coordinate space $\RR^{2k+1}$ is identified with the Heisenberg group, and on $\RR^{2k+1}$ there are vector fields $X_1,\cdots, X_k, Y_1, \cdots, Y_k, T$ that are translation invariant for the Heisenberg group structure, with commutator relations $[X_j, Y_j]=T$.
+These vector fields on $\RR^{2k+1}$ are identified, via the carefully chosen coordinate system, with vector fields on $M$ defined in a neighborhood of $m$.